...

 Running Stretches

-Serious running injury can be prevented with stretching
+Many running injuries can be prevented with stretches.

 One of the best ways to prevent running injuries is to stretch your muscles before and after a run.
 This will help you improve flexibility, muscle strength, and pliability.
 It will keep your body strong, stable, and limber.